n-shenoy/bioinformatics-practice/README.md

 # bioinformatics-practice
-A repository of my attempts at solving beginner bioinformatics problems.
+A repository for my attempts at solving beginner bioinformatics problems.
 Created this to track my learning progress.